ericmoritz/fp/README.md

 operations over a list rather than programming the operations over the list.

-All generators defined in `functools2` start with an "i" to tell you than it lazily operates over an iterable.
+All generators defined in `fp` start with an "i" to tell you than it lazily operates over an iterable.
 These generators all take an iterator as there final argument to enable the use of p() to produce partials in functional compositions.